chauff/cse1500-web-transcripts/Assignment-1.md

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
 Both team members must contribute to the code and both team members must understand all parts of the code.
-The group interviews will focus on having the required functionality and showing off your understanding of the code.
+The assessment will focus on having the required functionality and showing off your understanding of the code.
 If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).

 ### Overview of deliverables and upload procedure